saif-phy/Interactive-Kaledioscope/README.md

 Interactive p5.js Kaleidoscope
 A mesmerizing and interactive digital kaleidoscope created with p5.js.
 This project generates beautiful, symmetrical patterns that respond in real-time to your mouse movements, creating a unique visual experience with every interaction.

-(Feel free to replace this placeholder with a GIF of your kaleidoscope!)

 ✨ Features
 Symmetrical Drawing: Automatically mirrors and rotates your drawings to create complex, kaleidoscopic patterns.